Oracle Licensing

 30. Product Edition

-Different versions of an Oracle product have varying features and limitations, e.g., Enterprise Edition vs Standard Edition.
+Different versions of an Oracle product have varying features and limitations, such as Enterprise Edition versus Standard Edition.

 31. Supported Platforms